 LEVEL OF DIFFICULTY

 This tour is rated Brisk/Moderate.
-It has a 76-mile daily average, with one 100 mile day, and significant climbing every day.
+It has a 70-mile daily average, with one 100 mile day, and significant climbing every day.
 There is no rest day on this tour; we will be riding four consecutive days.
 You should be comfortable riding four days in a row at a high moderate or brisk pace.
-We climb Loup Loup and Waconda Passes as well Speigle Canyon climb and a long hill out of Grand Coulee Dam.
-Please note there is no rest day on this tour – we will be riding four days straight (Saturday through Tuesday).

-Late May/ early June can be unpredictable in Eastern Washington.
-Days are likely to be warm and dry (even hot!), but you should also be prepared for both rain and cold temperatures as this tour goes through stretches at high elevation and over two high mountain passes.
+Late May/early June can be unpredictable in Eastern Washington.
+Days are likely to be warm and dry (even hot!), but you should also be prepared for both rain and cold temperatures as this tour goes through stretches at high elevation.

 This tour will provide breakfast, lunch and snacks on riding days.
 Dinners are on your own.